 Pursuant to generally accepted accounting principles in the U.S. ("U.S. GAAP"), we are required to use certain assumptions and estimates in preparing our financial statements, including determining our allowance for credit losses, the fair value of certain assets and liabilities, and goodwill impairment, among other items.
 In addition, the FASB, the SEC and other regulatory bodies may change the financial accounting and reporting standards, including those related to assumptions and estimates we use to prepare our financial statements, in ways that we cannot predict and that could impact our financial statements.
 If actual results differ from the assumptions or estimates underlying our financial statements or if financial accounting and reporting standards are changed, we may experience unexpected material losses.
-For a discussion of our use of estimates in the preparation of our consolidated financial statements, see "Part II-Item 7.
-MD&A-Critical Accounting Policies and Estimates" and "Part II-Item 8.
-Financial Statements and Supplementary Data-Note 1-Summary of Significant Accounting Policies."
+For a discussion of our use of estimates in the preparation of our consolidated financial statements, see "Part II- Item 7.
+MD&A-Critical Accounting Policies."